JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 3. Saturday night at the Horseshoe Tavern -- rock venue.
 The bands are consistently good. $10+ cover and $5+ drinks.
 4. Saturday night at the Reservoir lounge -- a cozy venue with kickass swing band.
 This place usually attracts an older crowd, but it's an awesome place to spend the evening once you get tired of the U of T watering holes.
 Also a good date location (reserve a table in advance and go early). $5 cover, $8 drinks.
 Located on the East edge of the financial district.
 5. Green Room / Red Room / Pour Boy -- these are all owned by the same family and work by the same formula.
 Cheap drinks, cheap food that's pretty decent, nice atmosphere, and hit and miss service.
 6. Wednesday at the AGO -- free admission.
-Go with friends and visit a random cafe after. $3 drinks, $6 meals.
-Located on the West edge of the U of T neighborhood.
+Go with friends and visit a random cafe after.
 7. Climbing at Joe Rockheads / Boulderz / True North -- I love climbing and on of my work terms I got a Joe Rockheads membership.
 It was a great way to spend the evenings in the winter, especially because it was my 1A co-op and only a couple of my friends lived downtown. ~$40/month.
 Joe Rockheads is in Liberty Village, Boulderz and True North are at the distant edges of the city.
+Update: there's a new gym called base camp in Christie Pits.
 8. Snakes and Lattes / Snakes and Lagers -- take a group of 4+ for the best experience.
 9. Hot Docs Cinema -- cool theater.
 Located in the Annex neighborhood.
 10. TIFF cinema -- see a classic movie and tour the building.
 Located in the Entertainment district.